prakalyaeswaran7-alt/to-do-list-app/README.md

-# to-do-list-app
+# To-Do List App

-A simple and responsive To-Do List application built with HTML, CSS, and JavaScript to manage daily tasks efficiently.
+A clean and responsive To-Do List application that helps users organize and manage their daily tasks efficiently.

+## Features

+- Add new tasks
+- Mark tasks as completed
+- Delete tasks
+- Responsive design for all devices
+- Simple and user-friendly interface

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript

+## Project Structure

+├── index.html
+├── style.css
+├── script.js
+└── README.md